RuanMeiMains/RuanMeiMains.github.io/docs/lore.md

   ![reward](assets/images/lore/reward.png)
   <figcaption>Ruan Mei makes sure to reward the Trailblazer with her Occurrence.</figcaption>
 </figure>

+> *"Perhaps I'll encounter new friends in the meantime, but I'm not sure...
+I sometimes wonder whether I'm able to get along well with others."*
+>
+>  — Ruan Mei, about close relationships

 This is the incentive Ruan Mei gives to the playerbase, the Trailblazer.
 Her Occurrence is an example of the "reward" she gives us in order to make the Trailblazer do her bidding.
 This, along with Ruan Mei's sweet words and actions, gives the Trailblazer an illusion of receiving "love" from her.
 Even if she does not truly care for the Trailblazer, or anyone for that matter, she understands that the Trailblazer is useful to her, and she acts accordingly to gain what she needs from the Trailblazer.